American Express Platinum Card® vs. Delta SkyMiles® Platinum Card: Premium Cards, Smarter Travel

 At-A-Glance

-• The Platinum Card® from American Express® is a global travel card that offers luxury perks, including extensive lounge access, hotel credits, and lifestyle rewards.
+• The American Express Platinum Card® is a global travel card that offers luxury perks, extensive lounge access, hotel credits, and lifestyle rewards.

-• The right choice depends on whether you want broad luxury travel benefits or Delta-specific advantages.
+• The right Card for you depends on whether you want broad luxury travel benefits or Delta-specific advantages.

-Let’s take a closer look at how these Cards stack up in terms of their respective fees, rewards, and travel benefits, so you can decide if one works better for you.
+Let’s take a closer look at how each Card stacks up in respective fees, rewards, and travel benefits to decide which works better for you.

 The Platinum Card